tsmanner/dnd-5e-papercraft-spellcaster/README.md

 **Spell attack modifier** = your proficiency bonus + your Dexterity modifier

-### Papercraft Familiar <sup>All Archetypes?</sup>
+### Papercraft Familiar
-You learn the [Find Familiar](https://www.dndbeyond.com/spells/find-familiar) spell, which you can cast without expending a spell slot.
+You learn the [Find Familiar](https://www.dndbeyond.com/spells/find-familiar) spell and can cast it as a ritual.
+The spell doesn't count against your number of spells known.
 The familiar you create is an animated origami version of the creature you choose.
-- Arcane Archetype gets improved familiar?

 ## Archetypes

 ## Divine Full Caster